Avaiga/taipy-doc/docs/knowledge_base/tips/the_on_change_callback/index.md

 Gui(page=md).run(dark_mode=False)
 ```

 On line 22, we added a new number control to our app, which is bound to the kelvin variable.
+The
-The existing code we implemented in the previous section — which updates celsius when fahrenheit is modified — is maintained.
+existing code we implemented in the previous section — which updates celsius when fahrenheit is
+modified — is maintained.

-Now the behavior we wish to implement here is to update the value of kelvin whenever the value of celsius is modified.
+Now the behavior we wish to implement here is to update the value of kelvin whenever the value
+of celsius is modified.

 This is a perfect use case for the global on_change callback function.
-Take a look at this handy flowchart which determines the type of on_change function that would be called:
+Take a look at this handy
+flowchart which determines the type of on_change function that would be called:

 ![Example 2](callbacks_flowchart-1.png){width=100%}

-This flowchart visualizes the process in which Taipy determines which on_change function would be called
+This flowchart visualizes the process in which Taipy determines which *on_change* function would
+be called.

 In this example, our update_celsius function executed the code: